nito9999/RebornRecDecomp/README.md

 # RebornRecDecomp
-this will be a compilable decomp and will be deobfuscated
+this will be a compilable decomp of rebornrec